eosc-sq/ensure-sq/docs/papers-reviewed.md

 | 85       | Tests | Each method/function has a test to support it | Quantitative | all types | DG        | See below |
 | 85       | Tutorials | Availability of material explaining how to use the target software through examples | Qualitative/Quantitative | All types  | DG        | See below |

-**Quality Model** ("is based on", "mentions"):
+**Quality Model** ("is based on", "mentions"): Own metrics.
+(OpenSource SW)

 The paper focuses on project management for quality, comparing open source software projects with non open initiatives.

 * Quality areas: quality assurance (focuses on process and procedure, learning from mistakes, and ensuring good management practice) and quality control (process of verification and validation)

 ## 88 - Driving software quality: How test-driven development impacts software quality